StevenAraki/StevenAraki.github.io/_pages/experience.md

                 <ul>
                     <img src="/photos/NewGlenn.jpg" alt="New Glenn Maiden Launch" class="image">

-                    <p> At Blue Origin, I currently serve as a Lead Test Technician II in the Safety Chambers group, where I support the development and verification of critical aerospace systems.
+                    <p> At Blue Origin, I currently serve as a Lead Test Technician in the Safety Chambers area within the Production Test Group, where I support the development and verification of critical aerospace systems.
 My role centers around executing and leading test operations that involve gaseous nitrogen (GN₂), cryogenic fluids, helium, and hydraulic systems—all vital to ensuring the safety and functionality of flight hardware.</p>
                     <p> I work closely with cross-functional engineering teams to plan, conduct, and troubleshoot high-pressure and cryogenic test campaigns.
 This includes the setup, operation, and breakdown of complex ground support equipment (GSE), as well as the use of a wide range of calibrated instrumentation such as pressure transducers, thermocouples, RTDs, strain gauges, accelerometers, and flow meters.</p>
                     <p> I'm also experienced in reading and interpreting mechanical and electrical schematics, and I regularly interface with National Instruments software tools like LabVIEW and DeweSoft to support data acquisition and test automation.</p>
                     <p> Whether mentoring junior technicians or leading daily test operations, I strive to maintain high standards in safety, precision, and team collaboration.
 Every system we test plays a role in furthering human access to space—and it’s a mission I’m proud to be part of. </p>